Details and First Video of Suspected Mamprobi Polyclinic Baby Thief Emerge: “Married Woman”

 A video showed a young lady expressing joy that the newborn had been reunited with her family.

-One lady who spoke concerning the incident said the main suspect, after making away with the newborn, quickly phoned her sister to inform her that she had given birth.
+One lady who spoke about the incident said the main suspect, after making away with the newborn, quickly phoned her sister to inform her that she had given birth.

-It was when news went out about the reported baby theft that her supposed sister then reported the matter to the Dansoman Police Station, leading to an arrest.
+By that time, the news had gone viral, with the supposed kidnapper's relative then reporting the matter to the Dansoman Police Station, leading to an arrest.

 The TikTok video is here: